ftonato/atila.fassina.eu/essay/my-2017-stack.md

 # My 2017 stack 🚀

-"image": "", "link": "", "categories": [

-] Recently I started refactoring my website, it has reached now its 5th stack over these its 5 years of existence.
+Recently I started refactoring my website, it has reached now its 5th stack over these its 5 years of existence.
 From [wordpress](https://wordpress.com) to [jekyll](https://jekyllrb.com/), passing quickly through [nunjucks](https://mozilla.github.io/nunjucks/) templates compiled first with [Grunt](https://gruntjs.com/) then with [Gulp](http://gulpjs.com/), I can say I've been through a lot of setups.
 Since the whole point of having a personal website for a developer is to experiment, so I think it has been serving its purpose.

 As tradition goes, it's time to write about my current decisions, why I'm happy about them in comparison to what I had immediately before.